 Money market accounts were originally developed so banks could compete with high-yield yet liquid financial products that Wall Street was launching, like certificates of deposit.
 While they work very similarly to savings accounts on the consumer side, banks can use your MMA funds differently.

-It’s important to note that a money market account is not a money market fund, which is an investment that could increase or decrease in value based on market behavior.
+It’s important to note that a money market account is not a money market mutual fund, which is an investment that could increase or decrease in value based on market behavior.

 How Do Money Market Accounts Work?